 - 4.10.6 The Chair and External/Intercollegiate Examiner(s) shall certify that the examination was conducted in accordance with the programme regulations.
 They shall confirm that students have been examined to a comparable standard with comparable examinations for federation member-based students and have sat comparable examinations, where applicable.
 Finally, they shall certify that there is parity of standards at a national level.
 A form will be provided to the Chair and External/Intercollegiate Examiners for this purpose and the form should be signed and returned to the University together with the final report (see 4.9.7) of the Board of Examiners.
-Refer to Section 2: External and Intercollegiate Examiners appointed to University of London Worldwide Boards of Examiners and External/Intercollegiate Examiner Annual Report Form, para 8.6, for onward action in instances where such confirmation cannot be given. - 4.10.7 A final report confirms the agreed results of all candidates for the year/ session, and includes any marks and results agreed and confirmed by Chair's action since the previous meeting of the Board.
+Refer to Section 2: External and Intercollegiate Examiners appointed to University of London Worldwide Boards of Examiners and External/Intercollegiate Examiner Such confirmation cannot be given. - 4.10.7 A final report confirms the agreed results of all candidates for the year/ session, and includes any marks and results agreed and confirmed by Chair's action since the previous meeting of the Board.
 This, including any later addendums, must be signed by the Chair and the External/Intercollegiate Examiners and lodged immediately with the Student Assessment Office, University of London Worldwide.
-The Final Report Form will be filed alongside the Minutes of the Board meeting. - 4.10.8 Candidates' results will be published via the reporting lines described in Section 1:
+The Final Report Form will be filed alongside the Minutes of the Board meeting.

-Reporting lines and Terms of Reference for University of London Worldwide

-Boards of Examiners.
+4.10.8 Candidates' results will be published via the reporting lines described in Section 1: Reporting lines and Terms of Reference for University of London Worldwide Boards of Examiners.